grumat/bmt-test/examples/04-timer-delay/README.md

 As already told, this example substitutes the system tick timer by a regular timer unit.
 Timer units are far more complex and powerful than the System Tick Timer.
-They are designed for motor control, Rotary encoder decoding, PWM and many other possibilities, but lack in counter resolution.
-Except for most recent models, timer units uses always 16-bit counters and the system tick timer, in the other side, features a 24-bit counter.
+They are designed for motor control, rotary encoder decoding, PWM and many other possibilities, but generally lack in counter resolution.

+> Except for most recent models, timer units uses always 16-bit counters
+> and the system tick timer, in the other side, features a 24-bit
+> counter.

-But chances are that you are using a timer unit for any required feature and sometimes you have to control elapsed time, so, coupling polling software timers to them makes sense.
+But in the case you are using a timer unit for any required feature you can also use them to control elapsed time.
+Like in the SysTick example, you just couple a *polled software timer* and you can control elapsed time.

-The example project shows the typical use case:
+The example project demonstrates a the typical use case:

 ```cpp
 // Computes the prescaler for 1 MHz counter speed